How to Clean Coins

 Not Sure About Cleaning Your Coins?

 As we said before, removing the accumulated dirt and debris from antique coins can definitely be a risky prospect.
 Doing it right calls requires a gentle touch, and it is important to use the right materials and techniques to avoid causing damage to your precious currency.
+As we have said, though, we do not recommend cleaning your coins; collectors actually prefer corroded old coins to cleaned ones.

 If you’ve tried one of the above methods and experienced either great results or disastrous consequences, let us know.
 Or, if you’ve scrubbed your old coins with a method we haven’t mentioned on this page, we’d love to hear from you.
 We might be seasoned coin and currency experts, but we’re always interested in picking up new information.
 Reach out to us and let us know what you’ve learned!